 Well, it’s now 2018, and they have.
-Even if you’re an iPhone X user or a MacBook Pro devotee, the iPad Pro is an entirely different beast.
-Sure, you could use it in much the same way you would an iPhone, but then you’d be missing out on a plethora of shortcuts and tricks designed to better your experience.
-Thankfully, we’ve assembled some of our favorite iPad Pro tips and tricks here, all of which will help you make the most of your device.
+Even if you’re an iPhone X owner or a MacBook Pro devotee, the all-new iPad Pro is an entirely different beast.
+Sure, you could use it in much the same way you would an iPhone, but then you would be missing out on a plethora of shortcuts and tricks designed to better your experience.
+Thankfully, we assembled some of our favorite iPad Pro tips and tricks here, all of which will help you make the most of your device.

 How to scan, sign, and send documents